 AHD: How did you come to found Walk the Light?

 LA: We had a friend coming in from out of town that wanted to play a show with me and wanted for me to arrange it.
 I began planning it with another friend, Bethany Stephens, who is Walk the Light’s co-founder.
-In the planning process we realized that our friends who were going to come, were all fantastic artists in various genres.
+In the planning process, we realized that our friends who were going to come were all fantastic artists of various genres.
 So we looked around for a venue that we could plug into that would allow us to incorporate different genres into one event, but there wasn’t one.
 Thus, Walk the Light was born!
-It began with just a few friends who wanted to get together and share their art with each other, and to also let their art have a charitable impact.
+It began with just a few friends who wanted to get together and share their art with each other and to also let their art have a charitable impact.
 We put on a small event for just us, and loved it so much that we decided to do it again, and again, and then four events later we realized this was bigger than us and that we needed to do some official organizing.
 So, we became a non-profit organization in October of 2010 and the rest is history!